Black circle with three figures, a heart above them.

 GRSA Projects

-Projects we have spearheaded include an Orange County Neighborhood Improvement grant for historical signage that identifies the entry points of the Gotha Historical Rural Settlement.
-Our Board members designed the signage, wrote the grant, worked with Orange County Neighborhood Improvement and our District 1 County Commissioner and raised the funding for installation of the signs.
+Our initiatives have included securing an Orange County Neighborhood Improvement grant for historical signage that marks the entry points of the Gotha Historical Rural Settlement.
+Our Board members took the lead in designing the signage, composing the grant proposal, collaborating with the Orange County Neighborhood Improvement, coordinating with our District 1 County Commissioner, and securing the funding needed for the installation of the signs.

-Currently, the 1916 Gotha Schoolhouse AKA Gotha Community Center is managed by the Gotha Rural Settlement Association, Inc. Plans for the building and property include the below priority list.
+At present, the 1916 Gotha Schoolhouse, also known as the Gotha Community Center, is overseen by the Gotha Rural Settlement Association, Inc. The future plans for the building and its grounds include the following prioritized list.

-Check out our Rentals tab for more information about renting out this historic space!
+Visit our Rentals tab for more details about reserving this historic venue!

 Dine, Shop, & Explore Gotha

-Gotha, Florida has some hidden gems in our rural community including Yellow Dogs Eats Cafe, an eclectic, pet-friendly hangout in a historic building features sandwiches, wraps & housemade BBQ.
-As well as other historic spaces like Nehrling Gardens, Camp Ithiel, Woodlawn Memorial Park and Funeral Home, Ready Set Dance, Royal Landscape Nursery, and more!
+Gotha, Florida, is home to some hidden treasures within our rural community, including Yellow Dog Eats Cafe—a charming, pet-friendly spot housed in a historic building, offering a delightful array of sandwiches, wraps, and homemade BBQ.
+Additionally, you can explore other historic locations such as Nehrling Gardens, Camp Ithiel, Woodlawn Memorial Park and Funeral Home, Ready Set Dance, Royal Landscape Nursery, and many more!

-Support one of our local businesses that make Gotha a great place to be.
+Support one of our local businesses that contribute to making Gotha a wonderful place to live.

 GRSA Priority List